mobizt/Firebase-ESP8266/README.md

 Complete Firebase's REST API requests.

-Introduce the FirebaseData object that keeps the information and http client to be work and reused.
+Introduce the FirebaseData object that keeps the information and http client to work and reused.

-Able to PUT, POST, STREAM, PATCH, DELETE data using set, push, stream, update and delete functions.
+Able to GET, PUT, POST, STREAM, PATCH, DELETE data using get, set, push, stream, update and delete functions.

 Support integer, float, String and raw JSON String data types.